 Ensure you know of any special dietary requirements of your guests beforehand so you can cater for everyone's needs.
 This should be included in your booking form.
 If you are using a hotel or venue that is providing the catering, all rules and regulations for food preparation and storage are the responsibility of the venue.
-If you are preparing your own food and drinks, here are the Food Standard Agency rules for charities and community groups Simple steps to follow include:
+If you are preparing your own food and drinks, here are the Food Standard Agency rules for charities and community groups: